Google Assistant integration

 The earbuds have fine standalone battery life, which allows for 4.76 hours of listening.
 You can quickly charge the earbuds; 10 minutes in the case allows for 1.5 hours of playback.
 A full charge cycle for the earbuds requires 1.5 hours.
 The charging case looks great and matches the earbuds perfectly.
 Its rubberized finish makes gripping easy, which is great for butterfingers like me.
 The case also supports NFC pairing if you don’t want to do the whole Bluetooth menu dance.
 It is, however, quite large for what it affords: an additional three charge cycles.
 You’ll need to set aside 3.5 hours to fully charge the case alone via the USB-C cable.

 The Bluetooth 5.0 earbuds maintain a stable connection within a 10-meter wireless range.
 Connection strength was never an issue during testing, and there’s an option to prioritize stability over sound quality if you experience hiccups.
+Unlike the Sony WH-1000XM4 headphones, these earbuds can’t connect to two devices at a time.
+Instead, you must manually disconnect from one device before you connect the ear pieces to a subsequent one.

 Is Sony’s noise-cancelling any good?

-Noise-cancelling is superb, especially when it comes to low-frequency sounds (think engines and A/C units.)
+Noise-cancelling is quite good, especially when it comes to low-frequency sounds (think engines and A/C units.)
 When I flew from Atlanta to San Francisco, there was a marked difference when toggling ANC on and off.
 I was astonished by how well these performed, and I peacefully napped on my flight.
 Passive isolation is good, too, assuming you pick properly fitting ear tips.

 How do the Sony WF-1000XM3 sound?